AusDTO/disco_layer/README.md

 A temporary script to take a service definition for an organisation and generate a document for each service.

 This is expected to be moved into a more complete tool for users to manage and update service information.

+##service_catalogue
+A tool to edit and manage organisation service definitions